Blaise Compaoré: 2000s

-2005 election

 On 13 November 2005, Compaoré was re-elected as president, defeating 12 opponents and winning 80.35 percent of the vote.
 Although sixteen opposition parties announced a coalition to unseat Compaoré early on in the race, ultimately nobody wanted to give up their spot in the race to another leader in the coalition, and the pact fell through.

 Following Compaoré's victory, he was sworn in for another term on 20 December 2005.

+In 2008 many protests took place because of high living costs and call for wage increases.
+Compaoré responded by suspending import taxes on products like food for half a year and by increasing commodity for water and electricity.